alex1632/citetex/README.md

  - Rendering of preview according to given cite style
  - error checking of `.bib` files and inline display of warnings
  - support of multiple `.bib` files (more testing required, though)
+ - Add new .bib entry from DOI Link

 ### Concerning references
  - Preview of referenced label when hovering over `\ref{...}`